 Glyptone’s KP kit is, for all intentions and purposes a premium package, and its price definitely shows.
 That doesn’t mean it’s not warranted, though.

-With a glycolic acid-powered body wash, and retexturizing body lotion with formula specifically designed to exfoliate and smooth out the skin of persons suffering from keratosis pilaris, this may probably be the best performing kp-related package on the market.
+Boasting a glycolic acid-powered keratosis pilaris body wash, and retexturizing body lotion.
+This formula is specifically designed to exfoliate and smooth out the skin of persons suffering from keratosis pilaris.
+It may probably be the best performing kp-related package on the market.

 The products that try to be “jack of all trades” usually excel at nothing.
 Staying in line with this practice, Organic African Black Soap offers a solution for a range of different medical conditions ranging from acne to psoriasis, but can’t truly put an end to any of them.

-This is a wash that will leave you smelling well long after use.
+This is a good body wash for keratosis pilaris that will leave you smelling well long after use.
 Seriously, if you are an outgoing person, you may want this one just for the sake of attracting attention.

 As for the performance, there’s really not much to be said.
 The wash features a lightly-fragranced formula designed for hydratation, so you may need to use another product to exfoliate the skin.
 In short - attractive price, spa-like experience and a scent to die for.

 #12 Neutrogena Body Clear Body Wash with Salicylic Acid